jamiepearcey/authless/services/README.md

-# Authless - Services Integration Testing Suite
+# Beat the Fine - Services Integration Testing Suite

+**⚠️ STATUS: Services 75% Complete, Testing Suite 95% Complete**

-This directory contains comprehensive integration tests and hardened service configurations for the Authless microservices architecture.
+This directory contains comprehensive integration tests and working service configurations for the event-driven microservices architecture.
+The testing infrastructure is mature, while individual services are in various stages of completion.

 ## 🏗️ Architecture Overview